PeterCookDev/TalksIveEnjoyed/Agile.md

 ## Technical Writing
 - [Daniel D. Beck - Write the Readable README ](https://www.youtube.com/watch?v=2dAK42B7qtw) [22:49]
 - [Tracy Osborn - Writing So Your Words Are Read ](https://www.youtube.com/watch?v=8LiV759Bje0) [29:48]
+Takeaway: A lot of documentation is written at the level of the writer not the intended audience.
+Teach - don't tell.
+Add really short examples, get them to the success moment as early as possibly.

 - [Allison Moore - So You Need to Document an API? ](https://www.youtube.com/watch?v=KSXL-BDoGOw) [30:18]
 - [Birgitta Boeckeler - We're Agile, We Don't Do Documentation](https://www.youtube.com/watch?v=UvI3zlv5oUA) [26:03]
 Takeaway: Explains some of the reasons that documentation can be valuable, what to keep up to date and why its OK for not all documentation to be up to date.